Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/query-dsl.md

 The behaviour of a query clause depends on whether it is used in query:

 ## Queries

 Queries within Xapiand are the mechanism by which documents are searched for within a database.
-They can be a simple search for text-based terms or a search based on the values assigned to documents, which can be combined using a number of different methods to produce more complex queries
+They can be a simple search for text-based terms or a search based on the values assigned to documents, which can be combined using a number of different methods to produce more complex queries.

 ## Simple Queries

 The most basic query is a search for a single textual term.
-This will find all documents in the database which have the term banana assigned in the favoriteFruit field and restricting the size of results to 2 with the keyword `_limit` by default is set to 10:
+This will find all documents in the database which have the term "_banana_" assigned in the "_favoriteFruit_" field and restricting the size of results to 2 by using the keyword `_limit`, by default is set to 10:

 {% capture req %}